hephaestus-compiler-project/hephaestus-pldi-eval/README.md

 https://youtrack.jetbrains.com/issue/KT-44651
 ```

-Get the three most common characteristics in the test cases of the reported bugs.
+Get the three most common characteristics used in the test cases of the
+reported bugs.

 ```
-sqlite3 database/bugdb.sqlite3 "SELECT c.characteristic_name, COUNT(*) as total FROM CompilerBugCharacteristics as cbc JOIN Characteristic as c ON c.cid = cbc.cid GROUP BY cbc.cid ORDER BY total DESC LIMIT 3";
+hephaestus@e0456a9b520e:~$ sqlite3 database/bugdb.sqlite3 "SELECT c.characteristic_name, COUNT(*) as total FROM CompilerBugCharacteristics as cbc JOIN Characteristic as c ON c.cid = cbc.cid GROUP BY cbc.cid ORDER BY total DESC LIMIT 3";
 Parameterized class|96
 Parameterized type|77
 Bounded type parameter|50